-82% of smartphone users say they consult their phones before purchasing a product in store.
-This signals a two-fold change in consumer shopping behaviour.
-It shows that mobiles are not just gaining prominence as a channel of purchase, they are also driving retail purchase.
+82% of smartphone users say they consult their phones before purchasing a product in-store.
+This signals a two-fold change in consumer shopping behavior.
+First, it shows that mobiles are gaining more than just popularity as a purchase channel.
+They are also driving retail purchases.

 Search and Navigation on Mobile

-Improvements in product discovery on mobile owing to AI and machine learning make it easier for shoppers to find what they are looking for.
-It helps that the smartphone today, is almost an extension of our arm.
-People are able to discover products a lot faster and as a result, they are more likely to purchase.
+Product discovery improvements on mobile due to AI and machine learning make it easier for shoppers to find what they want.
+Of course, it helps that today's smartphone is almost an extension of our arm.
+People can discover products much faster and, as a result, are more likely to purchase them.

-A prominent and persistent search bar in addition to features like autosuggest or a simple spell check that eases the discovery process gives impetus to the growing trend of purchase on mobile.
-In fact, 30% of mobile shoppers who search use autosuggest to reach their desired products.
+In addition to features like auto suggest or a simple spell check that eases the discovery process, a prominent and persistent search bar gives impetus to the growing trend of purchases on mobile—30% of mobile shoppers who search use autosuggest to reach their desired products.

 AI and AR